Lamachan Hike

 Distance: ?

-Glentrool Park is situated about 1 mile east of Glentrool village with a visitor centre, tea room, a few car parks, and many walk/cycle paths throughout.
+Glentrool Park is 1 mile east of Glentrool village with a visitor centre, tea room, a few car parks, and many walk/cycle paths throughout.

 Below is a view of the Glentrool Visitor Centre with parking for many cars and signs giving information on the walking and biking trails throughout the park, and around Loch Trool.
 The signs also give information on astrology as this area is so remote, it is classed as a dark skies area, one of the top areas in the UK for viewing the stars.